UbaidillahGit/atm/README.md

 # ATM CLI Application
 This is a command-line interface (CLI) application for simulating an ATM system.

 The application supports both automated and manual modes for executing commands.

 # Prerequisites
 Dart SDK installed and available in the system's PATH.

+# Running the CLI app
+Open the project into any command line tools, make sure you on the root project.

+input `./start.sh` then enter, you would see `Welcome to the ATM CLI!` as the opening text

 # Commands
 The following commands are supported: